codr7/alisp/README.md

 235
 ```

-It looks like the core VM is around 5 times as slow at the moment.
+It looks like the core VM is around twice as slow at the moment.

 ```
   (func fibrec [n:Int] [Int]
     (if n.(< 2) n n.(- 1).(fibrec).(+ n.(- 2).(fibrec))))
   (bench 100 (fibrec:d 20))

-[1236]
+[475]
 ```

 Switching to a tail recursive implementation and increasing the number of repetitions to get more data.